Unreal-Dan/HeliosVortex/tests/README.md

 5. **Update tests with changes**: When you modify the firmware, update or add tests accordingly.
 6. **Comment complex tests**: If a test is particularly complex, add comments to explain its purpose and structure.

-By following these guidelines, you can create a robust test suite that helps maintain the quality and reliability of the Helios Vortex firmware.
+By following these guidelines, you can create a robust test suite that helps maintain the quality and reliability of the HeliosEngine firmware.

 ### Recording Tests